-A comprehensive collection of resources, programs, applications and promotions to create change and address the complex challenges of player health and safety in youth and high school football.
+A comprehensive collection of resources; programs, applications and promotions to effectchange and address the complex challenges of player health and safety in youth and high school football.

-The only nationally accredited courses with content created by football experts and health professionals.
+The only nationally accredited courses with content created from football experts and health professionals.

 Give your coaches the best in coaching education.
-After completing an age-based course, coaches will earn certification, receive a certificate, appear on the USA Football National Coaching Registry and become eligible for coaching insurance benefits.
+After completing an age-based course, coaches will earn their certification, receive a certificate, appear on the USA Football National Coaching Registry, and become eligible for coaching insurance benefits.

 “Only allow your child to play when you know that USA Football certification is there for the coach and you know that your child is being taught the proper fundamentals of the game and that real intelligence has gone into the preparation of practices.”
 Tom Coughlin, Head Coach, New York Giants